jarkaK/toggl_billable/README.md

 ==============

 Toggl client with main purpose to prepare data for invoicing.
 It is developed and tested only for the free version of Toggl (for now).
-The functionality is very limited and might be extended in future
+The functionality is very limited and might be extended in future.

 ## Install